 Flying is the only way to get the trip from Paris to Rome done and dusted in a single morning or afternoon.

 You’ll also need to decide which airline you want to go with.
 Budget will usually come into play here, because fliers like easyJet, Ryanair and Vueling offer the cheapest seats but services without any frills.
-Paying extra for the links with Air France or Alitalia means having a snack served on board, cheaper checked baggage, and departures out of that convenient hub in Charles de Gaulle Airport.
+Paying extra for a flight with Air France means having a snack served on board, cheaper checked baggage, and departures out of that convenient hub in Charles de Gaulle Airport.

 Flight times hover around the two-hour mark, and virtually all the Paris-Rome links, no matter where they take off from, will land at the Leonardo da Vinci International Airport in Fiumicino.
 That’s the best-connected to the Eternal City, with direct, fast trains every 15 minutes waiting to take you straight into Rome Termini.